DreamyProtect/ansible_role_cri-o/README.md

   </a>
 </p>

-> A role to install CRI-O on Debian or CentOS
+> A role to install CRI-O on Debian

 ### 🏠 [Homepage](https://github.com/DreamyProtect/ansible_role_cri-o)